Native American tribes in Virginia: 17th century

 In 1607, when the English made their first permanent settlement at Jamestown, Virginia, the area of the current state was occupied by numerous tribes of Algonquian, Siouan, and Iroquoian linguistic stock.
 Captain John Smith made contact with numerous tribes, including the Wicocomico.
 More than 30 Algonquian tribes were associated with the politically powerful Powhatan Confederacy (alternately Powhatan Chiefdom), whose homeland occupied much of the area east of the Fall Line along the coast.
 It spanned 100 by 100 mi, and covered most of the tidewater Virginia area and parts of the Eastern Shore, an area they called Tsenacommacah.
 Each of the more than 30 tribes of this confederacy had its own name and chief (weroance or werowance, female weroansqua).
 All paid tribute to a paramount chief (mamanatowick) or Powhatan, whose personal name was Wahunsenecawh.
 Succession and property inheritance in the tribe was governed by a matrilineal kinship system and passed through the mother's line.

-Below the fall line, related Algonquian groups, who were not tributary to Powhatan, included the Chickahominy and the Doeg in Northern Virginia.
-The Chickahomony were independent of the Powhatan.
-Powhatan's chiefdom was a confederacy that relied on the cooperation and willingness of other Algonquian groups.
-The Chickahominy insisted on governing themselves and on having equal footing with the Powhatan.
-If Powhatan wished to use them as warriors, he had to hire them and pay them in copper.
+Below the fall line lived related Algonquian tribes, the Chickahominy and the Doeg in Northern Virginia.

+The Chickahominy did not immediately join the Powhatan Confederacy, and, instead of being led by a weroance, they were led by a council of elders.
+If Powhatan wished to use them as warriors, he had pay them in copper as mercenaries.
 The Accawmacke (including the Gingaskin) of the Eastern Shore, and the Patawomeck of Northern Virginia, were fringe members of the Confederacy.
 As they were separated by water from Powhatan's domains, the Accawmacke enjoyed some measure of semi-autonomy under their own paramount chief, Debedeavon, aka "The Laughing King".

 The Piedmont and area above the fall line were occupied by Siouan-speaking groups, such as the Monacan and Manahoac.
 The Iroquoian-speaking peoples of the Nottoway and Meherrin lived in what is now Southside Virginia south of the James River.
 Other tribes occupied mountain and foothill areas.
 The region beyond the Blue Ridge (including West Virginia) was considered part of the sacred hunting grounds.
 Like much of the Ohio Valley, it was depopulated during the later Beaver Wars (1670–1700) by attacks from the powerful Five Nations of the Iroquois from New York and Pennsylvania.